yoitsrell/bs-paint/README.md

 ### A Note On Canvas Size

-We have a 10x10 canvas right now, but you can add a bunch more using a couple different methods:
+We have a 10x10 canvas right now, but you can add more if you'd like using a couple different methods:

 1. Add a bunch more to the html (think about using an emmet abbreviation), then adjust the grid css in `.canvas` in `style.css`.
 2. Add the `div`s via JavaScript.
 This way's more fun!